alex-turnbull/portfolio/README.md

 ## DreamHopper (Windows Game) (Unity / C#) [Monkey Hat Games]
 ###### Initally was made during Jamfuser 2020, a 72 hour game jam hosted by Tranzfuser as part of the programme - the theme was "Leap".
-DreamHopper is about the story of a grasshopper who can't jump - but gains the ability to leap through his dreams.
+"DreamHopper is about the story of a grasshopper who can't jump - but gains the ability to leap through his dreams."

+As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, AI, physics, gameplay, progression.

 *Vast majority of code in this game was done by me - supported by a team member*